DLR-RM/curvature/README.rst

     import tqdm

     # From the repository
-    from src.curvatures import KFAC
+    from curvature.curvatures import KFAC
-    from src.lenet5 import lenet5
+    from curvature.lenet5 import lenet5

     # Change this to 'cuda' if you have a working GPU.
     device = 'cpu'